PIMS Employees Protest Continues - UrduPoint

 PIMS Employees Protest Continues

-The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Monday continued their protest in favour of their demands

-ISLAMABAD (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Monday continued their protest in favour of their demands.
+ISLAMABAD, Dec 9 (UrduPoint / Pakistan Point News - 9th Dec, 2020 ) :The medical and non-medical staff of Pakistan Institute of Medical Sciences (PIMS) on Wednesday continued their protest in favour of their demands.

-Addressing the protesters, speakers said that if their demands are not approved by the competent authorities then there will be complete strike in the hospital.
+Addressing the protesters, speakers were on the view that if their demands are not accepted by the concerned authorities then there will be complete strike.

-They also asked to review the decision about the Medical Teaching Institute (MTI) ordinance for better functioning of the hospital matters.
+They also urged fpr reviewing the decision about the Medical Teaching Institute (MTI) ordinance what they claimed for better functioning of the hospital matters.

 The protest was attended by doctors, nurses, and paramedical staff.

-Meanwhile due to protest of doctors a large number of patients had to face hurdles in their treatment while many of them requested the hospital staff to avoid giving strike call as many patients will suffer from this decision.
+Meanwhile due to protest of doctors a large number of patients suffered a lot in getting their treatment .